oxiby/oxiby-docs/src/guide/first.md

 print_line("Hello, World!")
 ```

-A function is called by writing its name followed by any arguments to give it in parentheses.
+A function is called by writing its name followed by any function arguments in parentheses.
+An argument is input to the function that changes how it behaves.

 ## Writing to stdout